foobar167/junkyard/object_classifier/readme.md

       vision library (version [1.0.57](https://pypi.org/project/fastai) or later).
       Fast.ai is built on top of [PyTorch](https://pytorch.org).
       During transfer training most weights of neural network are frozen in place except for the last layer.
-   3. Sign up for Firebase and Stride.
-   4. Deploy the web app.
+   3. Deploy the web app.
 Fast.ai made [this](https://github.com/render-examples/fastai-v3)
       impressively simple starter application for deploying fast.ai models on Render, for instantly creating a web app and mobile app for your classifier.
-   5. Build the mobile app.
+   4. Build the mobile app.
 Connect your Flutter app to the web app from the previous step.
+   5. Sign up for [Firebase](https://firebase.google.com) and [Stripe](https://stripe.com).

-There are 3 components:
+There are main 3 components:
    01. [model training script](01_training_script)
    02. [web app](https://github.com/foobar167/web_api_for_render)
    03. [mobile app](03_mobile_app)